|Sonic the Hedgehog CD|

 "No problem!
 With a little courage, you can do anything!"

 Though some of the terminology is switched around, the basic premise of the classic Sonic the Hedgehog titles remain: to traverse a series of obstacles and enemies within a given level under ten minutes, generally from left to right.
 While loop-de-loops, spikes, springs, and an assortment of other standard Sonic elements return, there are enough unique elements to this installment of the platformer series which makes it stand out from the quartet released on the Sega Mega Drive.
-Dropping the "Act" title entirely, each level is broken up into three separate "Zones", the third zone being significantly shorter than the other two, but containing an encounter with Dr. Eggman at the end.
+Instead of the usual Zone and Act nomenclature, stages are referred to as Rounds which are split into three Zones; the third Zone is significantly shorter than the other two, but features a boss encounter with Dr. Eggman at the end.
 While Sonic the Hedgehog and its Mega Drive sequels had very straight forward battles with the doctor, the fights with him in CD are varied, taking fewer hits but being significantly more complicated and difficult.

 The control scheme for Sonic remains largely unchanged, the same momentum-based gameplay preserved under the hood.
 Pressing one of the buttons on the control pad once again allows Sonic to curl up into his spin attack, attacking an enemy from any angle as long as spikes or some other dangerous projectile is not in the way.
 Pressing down on the control pad while running also allows Sonic to curl up in his spin attack, the roll lasting as long as momentum will allow.
 In addition, Sonic possesses his spin dash move from Sonic the Hedgehog 2, albeit in an altered state.